red-hat-storage/ocs-ci/README.md

 #### Email
 **WIP**
-A result email is automatically sent to the address configured in your `~/.ocsci.yaml` file.
+A result email is automatically sent to the address configured in your `~/.ocs-ci.yaml` file.
-In addition to personally configured emails, if the `--post-results` or `--report-portal` arguments are passed to `run.py` an email will also be sent to `ocsci@redhat.com`
+In addition to personally configured emails, if the `--post-results` or `--report-portal` arguments are passed to `run.py` an email will also be sent to QE (email pending)